How Is a Nonprofit Different From a For-Profit Business?

 The workforces of nonprofits and for-profit organizations also look different.
 Businesses employ paid staff, while nonprofits may have a workforce made up of both paid staff and volunteers.
 In fact, in many nonprofits, volunteers outnumber paid employees.

 Can you imagine your local Walmart inviting volunteers to come work in their stores?
-But that's precisely what charities do, and people respond in droves.
-That's because charities commit to doing socially beneficial work that everyone benefits from.
+But that's what charities do, and people respond in droves.
+That's because charities commit to doing socially beneficial work that benefits everyone benefits.
 To be able to serve the community, charities put most of their income into those services.
-Volunteers help them do that since they don't have to pay people for doing many jobs.
+Volunteers help them do that since they don't have to pay people for doing some jobs.

-Nevertheless, the modern charity must employ some professionals to work full or part-time to keep the place running.
+Nevertheless, charities must employ some professionals to work full or part-time to keep the place running.
 They typically have a professional leader, fundraising and marketing staff, business staff such as an accountant, and highly trained people to carry out programs, such as education, health services, and therapeutic services.